pydantic/pydantic/docs/usage/errors.md

 ## V1 validator signature {#validator-v1-signature}

-This error is raised when you use unsupported signature for V1 style validator.
+This error is raised when you use an unsupported signature for V1 style validator.

 ```py test="skip" lint="skip" upgrade="skip"
 from pydantic import BaseModel, validator